TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 > ▶️ **Prewarming a set of lambda instances 🟰 Reduces cold Starts 🟰 Reducing latency**

-but I had to answer this question..
+But the question we had to answer....

 </br>

-###  How could we actually optimise for performance in Lambda (while still taking the costs into consideration)
+###  How could we actually optimise for performance in Lambda (while still taking the costs into consideration)?

-We had two options:-
+We had two options at hand:-

-####  _Approach 1 :- Through Provisioned Concurrency_
+####  _Approach 1 was through setting provisioned concurrency_

  This actually means that a certain number of exec. environments - or rather, lambda instances would be running **at all times**